Table of Contents

 Groups in duplicate analysis

-A mapping that reads a Deduplication transformation may take a long time to run because of the number of data comparisons that the transformation must perform.
-The number of comparisons relates to the number of input fields that the transformation must analyze.
+A duplicate analysis mapping can take time to run because of the number of data comparisons that the Deduplicate transformation must perform.
+The number of comparisons relates to the number of data values on the fields that you select.

-The following table shows the number of calculations that a mapping performs for different numbers of data values on a single field:
+The following table shows the number of calculations that a mapping performs on a single field:

 Number of data values